Bassoon

 4. Orchestral Excerpts

 c.
-Mendelssohn Scherzo from "A Midsummer Night's Dream" (beginning through B)
+Mendelssohn: Scherzo from "A Midsummer Night's Dream" (beginning through

-The clarinet faculty always encourages the inclusion of repertoire from traditionally underrepresented groups.
+The clarinet faculty always encourages the performance of repertoire from outside the traditional canon that is of comparable quality.

 Doctoral Level Audition Requirements:

-The clarinet faculty always encourages the inclusion of repertoire from traditionally underrepresented groups.
+The clarinet faculty always encourages the performance of repertoire from outside the traditional canon that is of comparable quality.

 Final Video Auditions: